salvatejero/cordova-liferay-plugin/README.md

 ```
 ## Windows Phone 8

-- In Windows Phone methods name are different to Android API.
+- In Windows Phone methods name are different to Android and IOS API.
 You can choose whichever

 ## ClassNames Implemented
 ```